[This blog is updated regularly; however, the situation can change at any time.]

 We continue to receive questions from upcoming travellers about the impact of the Coronavirus on their projects and international travel.
 To ease your concerns, we’ve compiled a list of the most commonly asked questions with our responses below.
 Please feel free to contact us for more information.

 At the time of writing there are still a number of global travel restrictions that may prevent you from travelling.
 We hope that these will be eased in the coming weeks and enable more people to reach our destinations.
 Our projects will be available from 1st June 2020 for any volunteers able to travel safely.

 We are on hand to offer advice and we also recommend checking with your local health department, as well as your airline.
 We’ll continue to monitor updates from the FCO, CDC, WHO, and other local health departments around the world.
 If any new information or advice arises, we'll let you know immediately.

 Should you still book a trip with Projects Abroad?

-We also take care of your safety in numerous ways while you’re abroad with us, not just during times of crisis.
-We keep in touch with you every step of the way to keep you safe and informed, from the moment you sign up until you fly back home.
+We’re determined to keep offering safe, hassle-free projects that make a difference in the developing world.
+We believe that the Coronavirus crisis has underlined the importance of traveling with a company that you can trust and that has safety at its core.
+We take care of your safety in numerous ways while you’re abroad with us, not just during times of crisis.
+We keep in touch with you every step of the way to keep you safe and informed, from the moment you sign up, until you fly back home.